MinhXavia/Thebegin/README.md

-# If you see any line wrong, please give me your opinion.
+# If you see any line wrong or have better line, please give me your opinion.
 Thank you.

 [My bio](https://bio.link/leminhthu)